Hello there, welcome to my website!

 My name is Rachel, and I gave up everything to live in a tent.

 I did my very best to live like a normal person is supposed to.
 But after battling to fit in with the way that society expected me to, I finally suffered an enormous burnout at the age of 24.

 Feeling sick to the bone about the state of the Earth, I quit my job in the Midlands of England and gave away all my stuff.
 With absolutely no idea what I was doing, I struck off into the Scottish wilderness with a two-man tent, a mountain of student debt, and a man I had known for a few days.

-After three long months of wild camping and boiling seaweed for her supper, she made her full-time home in a self-converted Peugeot Boxer with the stranger that she now calls her husband.
-Powered by solar panels and far too much rice, they travel slowly through the last remaining scraps of wild places.
+After three long months of wild camping and boiling seaweed for my supper, I made my home in a completely off-grid, self-converted Peugeot Boxer.
+Powered by solar panels and far too much rice, I travelled slowly through Europe’s wild places with my now husband.

 Subscribe to The Highly Sensitive Nomad Blog here.